alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ```

 > **A Note on I/O and Side Effects**
-> You'll notice this pipeline mixes Reads (`FindUser`) with Logic (`Deactivate`).
-> In Pragmatic C# (Railway Oriented Programming), this is common: we use `Result` to orchestrate the "Decision" phase, which often requires fetching data (and `NotFound` is usually the #1 use case).
-> However, notice that the Write (`_repo.Save`) happens outside the pipeline, in the `Match` block.
-> This follows the "Functional Core, Imperative Shell" principle (roughly):
-> Pipeline: Gather data and make a decision (returns `Result`).
-> Boundary: If successful, commit the side effect (`Save`).
+> Reads (`FindUser`) inside the pipeline are common in Railway-Oriented Programming.
+Writes stay outside: commit `_repo.Save` in the `Match` success branch (“functional core, imperative shell”).

 > **Functional Purity Note:**
-> In strict Functional Programming, data is immutable.
-Instead of setting `user.IsActive = false`, we would return a new copy of the user (e.g., using C# records and `with` expressions).
-> However, most C# applications use ORMs (like Entity Framework) that track changes on mutable objects.
-To keep this tutorial focused on Error Handling rather than State Management, we stick to the idiomatic C# approach of mutating the entity.
+> FP would return a new user; ORMs like EF typically mutate tracked entities.
+We mutate here for pragmatism.

-In a real app, that “boundary” method usually lives in an application service with a transaction; it’s shown inline here for brevity.
+In a real app, this boundary usually lives in an application service/transaction.

 ### The Async Reality (Async composition friction)

-In modern C#, almost all I/O (Database, HTTP) is asynchronous and returns `Task<T>`.
-This creates a major friction point.

-In a real application, `FindUser` would likely be a database call returning `Task<User?>`.
-This would require `BindAsync` (or similar async bridges) to keep the pipeline linear without reintroducing nesting.

-**The Problem:**
+Most I/O is async (`Task<T>`), which makes `Task<Result<...>>` composition awkward.

 Without async bridges, you can’t chain `Task<Result<...>>` with the same linear flow — you end up manually `await`-ing and unwrapping each step.

 To fix this, you need "Async Bridges" (e.g., `BindAsync` or `SelectManyAsync`).

-**The Friction:** Without these extension methods, this pattern in C# is painful.
-You end up manually `await`-ing every step, which ruins the declarative flow.
-While we aren't building those extensions in this tutorial, essentially every production library (LanguageExt, FluentResults, CSharpFunctionalExtensions) provides them out of the box.
+We aren’t building those extensions here; production libraries (LanguageExt, FluentResults, CSharpFunctionalExtensions) provide them.

 ### A Warning on Implementation
-Maintenance Note:
-Async combinators need careful handling of cancellation, context capture, and exceptions.

-Writing your own `Result` type is great for learning, but maintaining async extensions is a burden.
-For production, consider adopting a dedicated library.
+Async combinators need careful handling (cancellation, exceptions).
+Writing your own `Result` is fine for learning; for production, use a library:

-When you graduate from this tutorial to a real app, use:
 - ErrorOr (Simple, struct-based)
 - FluentResults (Rich features)
 - LanguageExt (Strict functional style)

-These libraries allow you to write the code we want to write:
+Then you can write:

 ```csharp
 // What these libraries allow you to do: